 I hope I will get involved in more projects where the client says, ‘you are the artist, I give you a white card and I trust you’, like it happened for the Double Bass video.

-You have documented the creations of a luthier and a painter, both showcases master craftsmanship and both relies heavily on the ability of the individual while lesser thrust is given to technology per se.
+You have documented the creations of a luthier and a painter, both showcases master craftsmanship and both rely heavily on the ability of the individual while lesser thrust is given to technology per se.
 As with you, visualisation and development of the theme is the humane part but you also incorporate latest technological ammunitions to give shapes to your dreams.
 While the tools may be different but the creative process remains the same, what is your take on that?

 When I am creating, even if I am working with ‘cold’ technology, my first point is to convey an emotion.
 This is something that I keep in mind all the time when creating a video.
 The audiovisual medium is the way I found to express myself and share my perceptions.
 The short documentary series ‘EXTRAKTS’ is born from a need to be more in the reality, stop creating or filming fake stuff.
 What a pleasure to film a unique moment, and trying to transmit it with your own sensibility!